-Frank Ocean's Coachella livestream has seemingly been cancelled
+Frank Ocean's Coachella livestream has been cancelled

-Frank Ocean‘s highly anticipated headlining set at Coachella will reportedly not be livestreamed tonight.
+Frank Ocean‘s highly anticipated headlining set at Coachella will not be livestreamed tonight.

 The set, which is still scheduled to take place as planned at the time of publishing, has been pulled from Coachella’s YouTube streaming schedule.
 This means only those in attendance at Coachella will be able to watch Ocean perform.